w3f/polkadot-wiki/docs/learn-nominator.md

 ### The Election Solution Set

-Determining which validators are in the active set and which nominators are nominating them creates a cery large graph mapping nominators to their respective validators.
+Determining which validators are in the active set and which nominators are nominating them creates a very large graph mapping nominators to their respective validators.
 This "solution set" is computed off-chain and submitted to the chain, which means it must fit in a single block.
 If there are a large number of nominators, this means that some nominators must be eliminated.
 Currently, nominators are sorted by amount of DOT staked and those with more DOT are prioritized.
 This means